 Every eight years, the State of California Housing Department (HCD) requires local agencies (e.g., cities and counties) to update their Housing Elements following its Regional Housing Needs Allocation (RHNA).
 The RHNA quantifies how much housing a jurisdiction should plan for in order to meet existing and future housing needs resulting from population, employment, and household growth.
 The Housing Element is unique among General Plan elements to the extent that State law prescribes local policies.
-Of the General Plan elements required by State law, the Housing Element is the only one that the State is mandated to review progress of past accomplishments and certify that it complies with State law.
+Of the General Plan elements required by State law, the Housing Element is the only one that the State is mandated to review progress of past accomplishments and certify that it substantially complies with State law.

 The legislature granted HCD the authority to review local governments' Housing Elements and issue findings regarding whether, in its opinion, the Housing Element substantially complies with State law requirements (Government Code Section 65580 et seq.).
 Cities are required to submit draft Housing Elements to HCD for review before adoption.
 HCD often provides comments on the draft document to address housing program compliance with State law.
-Once adopted, cities are required to submit the final, adopted element for HCD's approval and certification.
-An HCD-certified Housing Element validates the plan in the event of a legal challenge.
+Once adopted, cities are required to submit the final, adopted element for HCD to review it for "substantial compliance" with State law.
+A Housing Element that HCD deems to be substantially compliant validates the plan in the event of a legal challenge.
 Cities are also required to submit annual reports to HCD regarding their progress in implementing the policies and programs in the Housing Element.